adamtrilling/blog-posts/simple_bdd/part2.md

 end
 ```

 You have your first passing feature spec!
-The next pending spec is a little different than the previous oneas, as it only requires that we set up the criteria for the test:
+The next pending spec is a little different than the previous one, as it only requires that we set up the criteria for the test:

 ```
 1) Todo management Viewing the list